 Our neurologic residency gives you the expertise to provide high-quality physical therapy to patients with a range of neurological concerns.

-You’ll be prepared to provide excellent physical therapy services to inpatients and outpatients, advance knowledge in the field through rigorous research, and offer knowledgeable leadership to students and colleagues throughout your career.
+You’ll be prepared to provide excellent physical therapy services in inpatient and outpatient settings, advance knowledge in the field through rigorous research and offer knowledgeable leadership to students and colleagues throughout your career.

 Curriculum and Training

 Our neurologic residency curriculum uses a combination of formal and informal educational, clinical and academic activities, as well as mentored direct care of neurologic patients at USC Physical Therapy, Keck Medical Center of USC and Rancho Los Amigos National Rehabilitation Center (RLANRC) — an international leader in rehabilitation medicine and clinical research for more than a century.
 Residents spend six months in an outpatient setting and six months in an inpatient setting.

 Coursework is completed through continuing education courses, online and on the USC Health Sciences Campus, through the Neurologic Physical Therapy Professional Education Consortium.